officelearn/azure-docs.sv-se/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="trace-adsynctoolsadimport"></a>Trace-ADSyncToolsADImport

 ### <a name="synopsis"></a>SAMMANFATTNING
-Skapar en spårningsfil från och AD-Import steg
+Skapar en spårningsfil från och AD-importsteg

 ### <a name="syntax"></a>SYNTAX